543090lee/TDKC/README.md

 Distill the target k-mer index.

-> **Coming soon:** Instead of inputting each necessary files to build, make a single dir/database that will automatically detect the files.
+> **Coming soon:** Instead of inputting each necessary files to build, make a single dir/database (since prep phase) that will automatically detect the files.
 > This will fix issue with needing to concatenate all domain reference sequences into one all.fna.